nvs/map/README.md

             }, ';')
         },

-        -- The directory containing all user files that can be used to -- access and change the map environment.
-It will be recursively -- traversed, and all Lua files within will be processed.
-        --
-        -- Note that when traversing directories, entries within are sorted -- using `table.sort ()`.
-This should represent alphanumeric -- sorting.
-This knowledge can be leveraged to ensure deterministic -- behavior.
-        --
-        -- If the build table is specified, this setting is required. directory = 'path/to/user/build/files',

         options = {
             -- Indicates whether to disable build files, causing Map to -- behave as if the table was absent.